 We use Microsoft 365 and take advantage of their systems for access control, encryption and data management.
 All data is securely backed up.
 Auditor computers are encrypted and we have two factor authentication to access.
 Microsoft Teams provides all the normal communication security protocols and general controls that you would expect of a leading communication tool – and again, if nothing sensitive is being presented then it can't be unexpectedly accessed.
 Nevertheless, our auditors have a 27001/NIST/CMMC type management system and security controls system in place.
 Client data is specifically identified and appropriate controls applied.

 While there was a big boost for remote services in 2020, demand for virtual audits and other ISO 9001 services has been increasing for several years.
 In fact, our lead auditors and consultants have been working remotely for many years and processes have been fine-tuned and perfected.

 Should you have your internal audits or gap analysis conducted remotely by us?
 It's usually just a matter of preference.
-As this article shows, it's not only possible to remotely conduct our ISO 9001 Internal Audit Service and our ISO 9001 Gap Analysis & Implementation Plan, it's also as efficient as their on-site counterparts.
-The remote option, though, has several advantages that go far past the cost savings.
+As this article shows, it's not only possible but the remote option has several advantages that go beyond cost savings.